|

 In June 2001 BLS Cargo AG was founded, a daughter company of BLS

 especially focused on freight traffic.
-In 2007 BLS Cargo produced
+In 2017 45% of BLS Cargo was

 Since 2004 SBB operates all long-distance services over the BLS main